Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Experimental Details

 Here, we detail the experiments from \cref{sec:eval:trace}.
 In particular, we give the mapping used to aggregate tool names across coding agents, analyze the correlation between the number of tool uses and whether the tool is mentioned in the \agentsmds{}, and expand the trace analysis to the intent behind tool calls.

 \paragraph{Experimental setup} We recall the experimental setup from \cref{sec:eval:trace}.
 Given a list of tool calls from an agent, we analyze the frequency of each tool call.
-For tools included in the agentic framework (\eg Read, Write, or TodoWrite), we record the name of the tool being called.
-For shell commands, we use an LLM to extract (from the command and its output) the concrete command that was executed (\eg \texttt{uv}, \texttt{pytest}, \texttt{cat}) and to categorize the intent of the tool call (\eg install dependencies, run tests, read files).
+For tools included in the agentic framework (\eg Read, Write, or Todo), we simply record the name of the tool being called.
+For shell commands, we use an LLM-as-a-judge to extract (from the command and its output) the concrete command that was executed (\eg \texttt{uv}, \texttt{pytest}, \texttt{cat}) and to categorize the intent of the tool call (\eg install dependencies, run tests, read files).
 We build the categories iteratively.
-We start with an empty set of categories, and for each shell command, we ask the LLM to assign it to an existing category if possible and otherwise create a new category.
-As the LLM, we use \gptoss, and the prompt is given in \cref{app:prompts:trace_analysis}.
-Finally, we manually merge duplicate and closely adjacent categories.
+We start with an empty set of categories, and for each shell command, we ask the judge to assign it to an existing category if possible and otherwise create a new category.
+As the judge, we use \gptoss, and the prompt is given in \cref{app:prompts:trace_analysis}.
+Finally, we manually merge duplicate and closely related categories.

 \paragraph{Refining the tool names} For \cref{fig:experiment1_tool_freq}, we further manually refined the tool names for readability.
 In particular, in \cref{tab:mapping}, we map tool names from other agents, namely \codex{} and \qwencode{}, as well as some CLI tools, to \claudecode{} tooling.
 Lastly, for repository-specific tooling (\eg \texttt{pdm}, \texttt{ansible}, or \texttt{opshin}), we grouped them into the \texttt{repo\_tool} category. \\